j-2k/GraphicsWebsite/README.md

+# Mentioning Progress
+I might not have finished this project however, it was a great learning experience with threejs & general frontend development.

 # GraphicsWebsite
 Website that is mainly contained with graphics mainly powered by Typescript &amp; ThreeJS.
 This is mainly just a fun project to fiddle around with TypeScript &amp; Graphics.
 I might make it another portfolio site but im not sure yet.
 I'm also going to use the projects displayed on the [threejs](https://threejs.org/) website for reference.
 Check out some of the images & the WIP stuff going on with the website below.